lab11/eagle/doc/BOM.md

 ### Cleaning up the BOM

-Open that CSV file in Libre Office or Excel.
+Open that CSV file in Libre Office or Excel (see below).
 Now you want to clean it up.

+  1. I always start by sorting by the "Parts" column.
+  2. Delete the things that aren't actually parts (e.g. LOGOs)
-I always start by sorting by the "Parts" column.
-Make sure all the parts are accurately represented in the BOM.
-There should be a DIGIKEY column that contains the digikey part numbers for all of the parts.
-If a different place carries the part then add that as a column as well.
+  3. Make sure all the parts are accurately represented in the BOM.
+     - There should be a DIGIKEY column that contains the digikey part numbers for all of the parts.
+     - If a different place carries the part then add that as a column as well.
        For instance maybe only mouser sells a part.
 Then add a column called MOUSER and put the part number in that column.

 Save the bom as `board-name_bom.xlsx`.
 Yes, it's a little weird to use Excel format, but it is the industry standard.
 All assemblers will accept and understand it and that just makes everything easier.

+**Delete the original csv file** as the packaging scripts will convert the new xlsx file to an updated csv for you.

 #### Using LibreOffice